Maryland Foster Care Court Process: CINA Hearings Explained for Resource Parents

 Adjudicatory Hearing occurs within 30 to 60 days.
 The court hears evidence and determines whether the facts alleged by DHS are true — in other words, whether abuse, neglect, or a lack of adequate care occurred.
 Your job at this stage is to provide a stable environment while the legal facts are being established.
 You are not testifying unless subpoenaed.

-Disposition Hearing typically follows adjudication.
+Disposition Hearing typically occurs the same day as adjudication.
 The court decides the child's placement (usually formal confirmation in your home), the services the birth family must complete, and the initial permanency goal.
 "Reunification" is almost always the stated goal at disposition.

 Review Hearings take place every six months.
 The court evaluates whether the birth parents are making progress on their service plan and whether the child's needs are being met.
 As a resource parent, you have a statutory right to submit a written or oral report to the court at review hearings.
 Many caseworkers do not proactively inform you of this right.
 You are entitled to notice of the hearing date and the opportunity to be heard.

-Permanency Planning Hearing must occur within 11 months of the child's initial removal from home, then every six months after that.
+Permanency Planning Hearing must occur no later than 11 months after the child enters out-of-home placement; Maryland deems entry to occur 30 days after placement under Courts and Judicial Proceedings Article §3-823.
 This is the hearing where the permanency goal — reunification, adoption, guardianship, or another planned arrangement — is evaluated or changed.
 If reunification has not been achieved and the court determines it is no longer a viable goal, this is where the path shifts toward adoption or permanent guardianship.
+Review hearings occur every six months.

 Your Rights as a Resource Parent in Maryland

 Maryland law is specific about foster parent rights in court proceedings.
 Under Maryland statute, resource parents have the right to receive all known information about the child's background and needs at placement and throughout the child's stay.
-You also have the right to be notified of hearings and to be heard.
+The local department generally must provide at least 10 days' written notice of a proceeding and the right to be heard, unless notice is waived for good cause.

 The practical problem is that these rights require you to advocate for them.
 If you are not receiving hearing notices, contact your caseworker in writing and ask to be added to the notification list.
-If your caseworker is unresponsive, you can contact the court directly through the Foster Care Court Improvement Program (FCCIP).
+If your caseworker is unresponsive, ask the LDSS or court clerk how to raise the issue; FCCIP materials can help explain the court process.

-You are not a party to the CINA case — you cannot file motions or retain attorneys to act in the case the way the child's attorney (generally from the Office of the Public Defender's Juvenile Protection Division) can.
+You are generally not a party to the CINA case, so your role differs from the child's attorney (generally from the Office of the Public Defender's Juvenile Protection Division).
 But you do have the right to speak, and what you say carries weight, particularly at permanency hearings where judges are evaluating the child's attachment and stability.
+If your interests are affected, consult a Maryland attorney about available legal options.

 Free Download